Academic Regulations, Probation & Honesty

 - The student receives a written statement summarizing the charges.

 - The student will have a chance to respond to those charges.

-Only committee members, elected student representatives to AASC, the involved faculty member, and the student may participate at the hearing.
+Only committee members, the involved faculty member, and the student may participate at the hearing.
 The student may bring a support person from the college community (faculty member, student or employee), but that individual may not participate unless invited to do so by the group.

-AASC (Admissions and Academic Status Committee) will make its recommendation to the associate dean of the faculty, who will then notify the student in writing of the action to be taken and the student’s right to appeal.
+AASC (Admissions and Academic Status Committee) will make its recommendation to the Academic Dean, who will then notify the student in writing of the action to be taken and the student’s right to appeal.

-The student has the right to appeal to the dean of the faculty* any actions taken by the instructor, the committee or the associate dean of the faculty for either a first or subsequent offenses.
+The student has the right to appeal to the dean of the faculty* any actions taken by the instructor, the committee or the Academic Dean for either a first or subsequent offenses.
 The student must appeal in writing and include the following information: